 After the finish is applied, glue the spur in the hole provided with the wood glue or epoxy.
 Wipe off the excess and let it set.

-Find the small strip of leather in your kit, glue it into the wooded “Y” with the softest part of the leather on the outside.
-Trim the leather to fit the “Y”.
-After the leather is firmly adhered to the “Y” and trimmed.
-Glue the “Y” into drilled hole on the hand grip portion of your atlatl shaft.
-Let is set.
+Find the small strip of leather in your kit, glue it into the wooded Y with the softest part of the leather on the outside.
+Trim the leather to fit the Y. After the leather is firmly adhered to the wood and trimmed, glue the Y into drilled hole on the hand grip portion of your atlatl shaft.
+Let it set.

 You now have a finished Kanakadea Atlatl.